Gear Advice

 I've heard Jeff Beck using a Fender Squier guitar through a £50 Fender transistor amp, and he sounded absolutely incredible.
 Don't be fooled by the latest gear releases, the best tone tool you have, is the guitar you have in your hands right now.

-I've found the best way to improve your tone is to record yourself every day, then listen back.
-Put the guitar down, and listen how a regular audience member would listen, not as an anorak guitar troll!
+Another good way to improve your tone is to record yourself every day, then listen back.
+Then, put the guitar down, and listen how a regular audience member would listen.
+Be objective, and make notes.
+Find the gold within your playing, and get rid of the dead wood.

-Knowing music theory definitely helped me.
-You will end up chasing your tail and wasting years searching for so called Holy Grail Gear, but ultimately, it's money down the pan.
-You'll end up following a bottomless pit down into depression, and most likely turn into a stroppy internet troll. 😂
+Knowing some music theory definitely helped me.
+You will end up chasing your tail and wasting years searching for so called Holy Grail Gear, but ultimately, most of it will be money down the pan.
+You'll end up following a bottomless pit down